bardware/ant-yui-compressor/README.md

 ##### Origins

-This project is based on [yui-compressor-ant-task](https://code.google.com/p/yui-compressor-ant-task/) by Simon Buckle which only supports JS minification.
+This project is based on [yui-compressor-ant-task](https://code.google.com/p/yui-compressor-ant-task/) by Simon Buckle

 ### Basic Usage
 ```xml